abrarullahhaqqani/Aurix/README.md

 ## Contributions are welcome! 🚀

-Fork the repository
+1. Fork the repository

-Create your branch: git checkout -b feature/your-feature-name
+2. Create your branch: git checkout -b feature/your-feature-name

-Commit your changes: git commit -m "Add: Your feature"
+3. Commit your changes: git commit -m "Add: Your feature"

-Push to the branch: git push origin feature/your-feature-name
+4. Push to the branch: git push origin feature/your-feature-name

-Open a Pull Request
+5. Open a Pull Request

-## 📜 License
-MIT License © Abrarullah Haqqani